USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

         non_hauling.BEV,2031,12000,5,5,0.55,0.1,1600,1.58,-8

-If the user retains the demo analysis method of determining responsive BEV shares (using a logit curve as described above), the parameters representing the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, :math:`\gamma`, are factors the user can modify in the sales share submodule inputs (see :any:`sales share inputs <omega_model.consumer.sales_share>`)
+If the user retains the demo analysis method of determining responsive BEV shares (using a logit curve as described above), the parameters representing the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, :math:`\gamma`, are factors the user can modify in the sales share submodule inputs (see :any:`sales share inputs <omega_model.consumer.sales_share_ice_bev>`)

 In addition, the user must specify the price used in the logit equation.
 This price should include factors the user estimates are significant in determining relative market shares; cost factors can be monetary, such as capital and maintenance costs, or non-monetary, such as time.
 In addition, price estimation needs to be consistent with the speed of acceptance and price responsiveness parameters.